In this article:

 If you’re still not sure or can’t quite find what you’re looking for, don’t hesitate to log an enquiry with us and we will support you.

-If you are studying on one of our online programmes, please do reach out to your dedicated Student Success Advisor directly if you have any queries.
+If you’re studying on a King's Digital programme, please do reach out to your dedicated Student Success Advisor directly if you have any queries.